Emmakaranja1/symatech-backend/README.md

 ---

-**Note**: This project is a demonstration of full-stack development capabilities and follows industry best practices for security, performance, and maintainability.
+**Note**: This project  follows industry best practices for security, performance, and maintainability.
 All sensitive configuration details are kept in environment files and excluded from version control.